gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 The transacted install has completed.
 ```

-This command installs the Azure Information Protection Scanner service by using the SQL Server default instance runs on the server named SQLSERVER1.
-As with the previous example, it prompts for credentials, and then displays the progress, where the install log is located, and the creation of the a new Application Windows event log.
+This command installs the Azure Information Protection Scanner service by using the SQL Server default instance that runs on the server named SQLSERVER1.
+As with the previous example, you are prompted for credentials, and then the command displays the progress, where the install log is located, and the creation of the new WindowsApplication event log.

 ### Example 3: Install the Azure Information Protection Scanner service by using SQL Express